wp-plugins/ultimate-responsive-image-slider/readme.txt

 For more information, see Weblizar(http://wwww.weblizar.com/).

+= Version 1.2  31-03-2015 =

+* Resolved capitalization issue of title
+* New Added hide/display slider title field setting
+* Change design style of slider title
+* Add Margin at bottom of slider

 = Version 1.1  19-03-2015 =

 * Resolve Slide Title and Description layout problem for small container
-* Resolve Admin pane conflict with another plugin s
+* Resolve Admin pane conflict with another plugins

 = Version 1.0  04-03-2015 =